ampproject/samples/README.md

 #### AMP Access Endpoint implementation

 The first step is to implement the AMP Access callbacks in the publisher backend.
-The endpoint  URLs must be configured in each AMP HTML file using AMP Access (previous step):
+The endpoint  URLs must be configured in each AMP HTML file using AMP Access:

 * **authorization** ([amp-paywall.js](controllers/amp-paywall.js#L31)): this credentialed CORS endpoint produces the authorization response that can be used in the content markup expressions to show/hide different parts of content (e.g. *subscriber*).
 The response is a free-form JSON object: it can contain any properties and values.
 * **pingback** ([amp-paywall.js](controllers/amp-paywall.js#L89)): the main purposes for pingback is to count down meter when it is used.
 As a credentialed CORS endpoint it may contain publisher cookies.
 Thus it can be used to map AMP Reader ID to the reader's identity if they are logged in.
 * **login** ([login.html](views/login.html)): is a normal Web page with no special constraints, other than it should function well as a browser dialog.

+Both endpoints, authorization and pingback, must be credentialed CORS endpoints.
+This is configured in [amp-paywall-cors.js](middleware/amp-paywall-cors.js).

 #### AMP HTML Configuration